Filia, Storge and Agape

 The narrow path by the agape

-It seems that whenever the enemy wants to turn us away from the straight and narrow path of walking with Christ, the influence of our traditions and environment, our relationships (filia and Storge) become dominant - hindering the divine agape.
+It seems that whenever the enemy wants to turn us away from the straight and narrow path of walking with Christ, the influence of our traditions and environment, our relationships (filia and storge) become dominant - hindering the divine agape.
 Agape is only possible in Christ.
 Christ's words and teaching must be preserved in our hearts: this is the key to our authority on the Earth.

 We need to know the trade-offs of our own traditions and relationships.
 If these prevail in our lives the mere religious forms will be the basises.
 The religious people's behaviour, that they always seeks the visible form, the reaction or effectiveness of the body first.
 They often apply symptomatic treatment to problems while ignoring the spiritual causes.
 They often talk about their portfolio...